Jack876/front-end-developer-job-interview/tasks/programming/new-programming-language/README.md

 $ python main.py twitter
 # getting info for `twitter` from GitHub API
 # getting repos URL
-# getting a list of repos fromt the URL
+# getting a list of repos from the URL
 # print
 ```